meistro2k/byd-car-predelivery/seal.md

 - [ ] Paintwork damage - inspect for swirl marks, scratches, and surface damage from exposure to external environments or improper pre-delivery cleaning
 - [ ] Check the undercarriage condition -  Some customers (especially in tropical regions) have had their pre-delivered cars held in flooded holding yards with evidence of mud and flood damage)
-- [ ] Charge flap paint is consistent with the car paintwork - Some customers have noticed the metallic speckles on their charge flaps is missing, and does not have the shimmer when compared to the rest of the body paintwork
+- [ ] Charge flap paint is consistent with the car paintwork - Some customers have noticed the metallic speckles on their charge flaps are missing, and do not have the shimmer when compared to the rest of the body paintwork
 - [ ] Inspect for fine scratches on the lens of exterior cameras
 - [ ] Test successful front/rear window wipers and washer operation